Get a free, no obligation personal loan quote with rates as low as 9.99%

 Should You Repay Your Car Loan Early?

-Paying off your car loan early will not only save you on interest charges, but it also eliminates your car payments altogether.
+Paying off your car loan early will not only save you on interest charges, but it also eliminate your car payments altogether.
 If your financial situation has vastly improved recently, or you’ve received an inheritance, tax refund, or simply have a second income stream, consider paying your car loan off early.

 However, be sure to check the fine print in your car loan agreement.
 Some lenders include a clause in the contract which requires you to pay an early repayment penalty fee if the loan is broken early.
 If such a fee exists, make sure to find out how much this fee is, as the cost may be more than how much you’d pay in interest over the life of the loan.